FollyMaddy/scraper-tools/README.md

 00 is added so script can be found after all files have been downloaded.

-# Program : archive-v1.sh, archive-v2.sh and archive-v3.sh
+# Programs : archive-v1.sh, archive-v2.sh and archive-v3.sh

-Use :

-Educational scripts on how we can get files from --the archive-- !

-These are backup files ! (latest version is archive.sh)

-How to run :

-Make the desired program executable, dubbleclick and choose open in terminal.

-Or run it from the terminal with : ./archive-v1.sh (v2 or v3)

-Extra info :

-Read the scripts
+Backups ! use archive.sh

 # Program : archive.sh